Your site must be mobile friendly or you risk losing half of your visitors

 Understand how your website is performing for mobile and web users Analyze the performance impact of your website design Know how your mobile and website speed compares to the best in your industry

 This year your focus should be optimising your mobile site for speed and performance.
+The two-second rule is still often cited as a standard for Web commerce sites.

 You can check how fast your site is through Google’s developers speed test.